o3de/o3de.org/content/docs/userguide/cloud-canvas-cgf-lambda-languages.md

+description: ' Create &LAM; deployment packages to use with &cloud; in &ALYlong;. '
+slug: cloud-canvas-cgf-lambda-languages
+title: '&LAM; Language Support in the Cloud Gem Framework'
+---
 # Lambda Language Support in the Cloud Gem Framework<a name="cloud-canvas-cgf-lambda-languages"></a>

 Lumberyard has support for Lambda deployment packages that include Lambda functions written in Node\.js, Python 3\.7 or later, Java, Go, or the \.NET framework\.